aptonane/my_datascience_notebooks/README.md

 Why this data called my attention?<br>
 It was collected in the city where I was born in Brazil (Vitória in Espírito Santo).<br>
 It's interesting to work with data that you're familiar with. <br>
-This data set was chosen from Kaggle's Dataset platform: https://www.kaggle.com/joniarroba/noshowappointments/data<br>
+This data set was chosen from Kaggle's Dataset platform: https://www.kaggle.com/joniarroba/noshowappointments/data

 ### Movie Revenue Prediction: What's the best model: Linear, Polynomial, Ridge, Lasso regression.
 ### Goal: Select best features and get the smallest rMSE and greatest r2
 My intentions behind this notebook were to use the movie_metadata dataset to fit a regression model to predict gross.
-I use Linear, Polynomial, Ridge, Lasso regression and compared them based on r2 and rMSE evaluation metric.
+I use Linear, Polynomial, Ridge, Lasso regression and compared them based on r2 and rMSE evaluation metric.<br>
 Data: https://www.kaggle.com/karrrimba/movie-metadatacsv

 ### Admitted or not?